 Semipalmated Plovers breed throughout arctic N America and winter from s.
-N America through S America (AOU 1998).
-It has been recorded as a vagrant to Europe (Cramp and Simmons 1983).
+N America through S America (AOU 1998); they have been recorded as vagrants to Europe (Cramp and Simmons 1983).
 The difficulty in separating this species from Common Ringed Plover has obscured its status in the Pacific Basin; members of this species-pair have been recorded from Johnston Atoll (at least 7 individuals, 1963-2003) and throughout Micronesia (Pyle and Engbring 1985, Pratt et al. 1987, Clapp 1990, AOU 1998, Wiles 2005), as well as in the Hawaiian Islands, where they are regular in small numbers.
 The majority of individuals in the c.
-Pacific identified to species, including specimens from Johnston (Amerson and Shelton 1976), Baker (Clapp 1968a), and the Northwestern Hawaiian Islands (see below), along with numerous photographed birds from the Southeastern Hawaiian Islands (HRBP Page), have been of Semipalmated Plovers, so we treat all records of unidentified individuals here; see Common Ringed Plover for the few records confirmed as or suspected to be that species.
+Pacific identified to species, including specimens from Johnston (Amerson and Shelton 1976), Baker (Clapp 1968a), and the Northwestern Hawaiian Islands (see below), along with numerous photographed birds from the Southeastern Hawaiian Islands (HRBP Page), have been of Semipalmated Plovers, so we treat all records of unidentified individuals here; see Common Ringed Plover for records confirmed as or suspected to be that species.

-In the Northwestern Hawaiian Islands a minimum of 31 small plovers have been recorded, 11 of which have been identified through detailed description or photographs of birds or tracks (e.g., HRBP 1338, compare with HRBP 1120, 1379, of Common Ringed Plover tracks) as Semipalmated Plovers and five of which have been identified as confirmed or probable Common Ringed Plovers.
-Of the 30 not confirmed to Common Ringed Plover, 14 individuals were recorded solely in fall, 13 were of over-wintering birds, and 3 were of spring transients; confirmed Semipalmated Plovers are included in all three categories.
+In the Northwestern Hawaiian Islands a minimum of 33 small plovers have been recorded, 12 of which have been identified through detailed description or photographs of birds or tracks (e.g., HRBP 1338, compare with HRBP 1120, 1379 of Common Ringed Plover tracks) as Semipalmated Plovers and five of which have been identified as confirmed or probable Common Ringed Ployers.
+Of the 30 not confirmed to Common Ringed Plover, 15 individuals were recorded solely in fall, 13 were of over-wintering birds, and 3 were of spring transients; confirmed Semipalmated Plovers are included in all three categories.
 In addition, at least two individual Semipalmated Plovers oversummered on Midway, including one long-staying bird recorded from Sep 1997 to Mar 2001, and 3 over-summered on Laysan in 2007.
-Records exist for Midway (12 including 5 confirmed Semipalmated Plovers, 1983-2008; e.g., Clapp 1968b; USNM 543061; HRBP 1338 of tracks), Lisianski (1 Semipalmated Plover in 1967: USNM 544001; Clapp and Wirtz 1975), Laysan (9, 1967-2007; e.g., Ely and Clapp 1973, E 61:80, 64:65; USNM 543043 of a possible Common Ringed Ployer or hybrid; PP examination), and French Frigate (9 including 4 Semipalmated Plovers, 1967-2000; e.g., HRBP 0554-0557).
-Excluding the oversummering birds, the earliest fall record in the Northwestern Islands has been 2 Sep (1995) and the latest spring date has been 29 April (1992), both on Midway.
+Records exist for Midway (12 including 5 confirmed Semipalmated Plovers, 1983-2008; e.g., Clapp 1968b; USNM 543061; HRBP 1338 of tracks); Lisianski (1 Semipalmated Plover in 1967: USNM 544001; Clapp and Wirtz 1975); Laysan (10, 1967-2012; e.g., Ely and Clapp 1973, E 61:80, 64:65; USNM 543043 of a possible Common Ringed Plover or hybrid; PP examination); French Frigate (9 including 4 Semipalmated Plovers, 1967-2000; e.g., HRBP 0554-0557); and Nihoa (1 Semipalmated Plover, 9-10 Sep 2011).
+Excluding the oversummering birds, the earliest fall record in the Northwestern Islands was for 2 Sep (1995) and the latest spring date was for 29 April (1992), both on Midway.